 Key Takeaways for Early Retirement Affordable Care Act

-- ACA as a Bridge: The Affordable Care Act fills the healthcare gap for early retirees until Medicare eligibility at age 65.
+- ACA as a Bridge: The Affordable Care Act fills the healthcare gap for early retirees until Medicare at 65.

-- Income Planning: Your Modified Adjusted Gross Income (MAGI) determines subsidy eligibility, so strategic financial planning is crucial.
+- Income Planning: Your Modified Adjusted Gross Income (MAGI) drives subsidy eligibility, so plan withdrawals thoughtfully.

-- Enrollment Timing: Enroll during the Open Enrollment Period (OEP) or qualify for a Special Enrollment Period (SEP) after retirement.
+- Enrollment Timing: Enroll during Open Enrollment or qualify for a Special Enrollment Period after retirement.

 Why the ACA Matters for Early Retirees

-- Essential Health Benefits: Plans cover doctor visits, hospital care, prescriptions, mental health, maternity, and preventive services.
+- Essential Health Benefits: Includes doctor visits, hospital care, prescriptions, mental health, maternity, and preventive services.

-- Age-Based Fairness: Premiums for older adults are capped at three times those for younger ones, preventing excessive costs.
+- Age-Based Limits: Premiums for older adults are capped relative to younger adults.

-- Medicare Bridge: The ACA seamlessly covers you until Medicare eligibility at 65.
+- Medicare Bridge: Keeps you covered until Medicare begins.

 Eligibility for ACA Plans